hubofvalley/Mainnet-Guides/Namada/pre-genesis/pre-genesis-tx-bond.md

 ### 2. create the unsign bond pre-genesis transaction

-Input the `amount` of NAM you wannna delegate and your github username
+Input the `amount` of NAM you wannna delegate

 ```bash
 cd $HOME/namada-pre-genesis